PROFESSIONAL PROJECT - 2023/4

 - Allow students to show inspiration for a project and follow it through to completion, whatever the level of academic achievement thus far in their degree.

-- Provide students an awareness of external factors which may affect the work of the computer professionals, including computer security, Intellectual Property and related issues, design, implementation and maintenance of trustworthy software.
+- Provide students an awareness of external factors which may affect the work of the computer professionals, including computer security, Intellectual Property and related issues, social and sustainability considerations, as well as the design, implementation and maintenance of trustworthy software.

 C - Cognitive/analytical